Save time by making the giblet stock while you prep the other ingredients.

-5 Add the bread.
-Add cooked chopped walnuts.
-Add chopped green apple, currants, raisins, olives, parsley.
+5 Combine the stuffing ingredients: Add the bread, cooked chopped walnuts, chopped green apple, currants or raisins, olives, and parsley.
 Add one cup of the stock from cooking the turkey giblets or chicken stock (enough to keep the stuffing moist while you are cooking it).
-Add sage, poultry seasoning, salt & pepper.
+Add sage, poultry seasoning, salt, and pepper.

-6 Cook on low heat: Cover.
-Turn heat to low.
+6 Cook on low heat: Cover and turn heat to low.
 Cook for an hour or until the apples are cooked through.
 Check every 15 or 20 minutes or so and add water or stock as needed while cooking to keep the stuffing moist and keep it from sticking to the bottom of the pan.